NirajSrivastava18/NirajSrivastava/README.md

 - 🌱 I’m currently learning **MERN Stack**

-- 👨‍💻 All of my projects are available at [https://nirajsrivastava.netlify.app/](https://nirajsrivastava.netlify.app/)
+- 👨‍💻 All of my projects are available at [niraj-portfolio-one.vercel.app](niraj-portfolio-one.vercel.app)

 - 📫 How to reach me **https://www.linkedin.com/in/niraj-srivastava-94800a194/**